Re-imagining Utzon’s unbuilt gems

 It is the educative purpose of the competition and the opportunity to increase people’s awareness of the ideas of North Jutland’s most famous son that prompted Spar Nord Foundation to support Utzon Unbuilt

 "It is such a fascinating project for architecture in general, for North Jutland, and for you and me.
 New talents within the world of architecture will gain access to an invaluable treasure chest of knowledge and inspiration, and it will be interesting to see where the encounter between the master and the talents, and between the past and the future, leads.
 We see huge potential in Utzon Unbuilt, particularly when it comes to enhancing the international focus on Jørn Utzon and North Jutland," says Steffen Nørgaard, Director of the Spar Nord Foundation.

-This year, Jørn Utzon would have turned 100.
+In 2019, Jørn Utzon would have turned 100.
 Utzon Unbuilt marks the finale of the Utzon Center’s Utzon 100 celebrations, honouring the world famous architect and sharing his stories with future generations.

 The annual competition begins in 2019 and runs for three years.
 Each time, the competition will be based on a new Utzon project.
 For the first year of the competition, entrants were asked to re-imagine the Theatre in Zurich.
 This year the competition seeks for entrants to re-imagine Jørn Utzon's Jeita Grotto Theatre (1968) in Lebanon.

 The competition is open to anyone under the age of 40, whether a professional or a student in the field of architecture, design, animation, architectural technology and construction, engineering etc. Both individual and team entries are welcome.
 The competition programme is the brainchild of the Utzon Center in association with Denmark’s institutions for Architecture and Design education.